Hey ladies, this one is for you! *wink*

 Is there really such a thing as having standards that are ‘too high’?, I’ve had numerous conversations with Ladies and Gentlemen in our generation and all too often I hear someone say that one of the problems with ladies in this generation is that “their standards are too high”.

-Lets backtrack even, do you have standards? when it comes to friendship as well as relationship?
+Lets backtrack even, do you have standards? when it comes to friendship as well as relationship? because we tend to focus just on relationships when it comes to the talk on standards and we forget that friendships are just as important to our growth.

 A loud burst of laughter followed from my audience after my verbal display of, I dare say folly, and frankly speaking, thinking back myself, I can’t believe I said that.